Posted on March 15 2019

-- If you are noticing your biggest hair concern is dryness and flatness of your hair, it might be time to consider a moisture mask.
-Best to be used once a week, moisture masks can provide a healthy dose of moisture without flooding your scalp with oils.
-We love the Intensive Recovery Mask by BeautiMark!
+- If you are noticing your biggest hair concern is dryness and flatness of your hair, it might be time to consider a moisturizing conditioner.
+Best to be used during your washing routine, moisturizing conditioners can provide a healthy dose of moisture without flooding your scalp with oils.
+We love the Intensive Recovery Conditioner by BeautiMark!

 - When you are styling your hair with products, be aware of what you are putting on your hair.
 Steer clear of parabens and sulfates - these are hair killers!

 Whether you enjoy straightening your hair or letting those curls loose, your hair is YOUR CHOICE.
 Your hair, much like your makeup, should be a reflection of your style and your uniqueness.
 At the end of this past year, the most clear message social media was sharing is that being natural is here to stay.